Desk Manager Job Description

 Desk Managers will manage a team of 8-15 Desk Assistants.
 Duties include: staff selection, training and evaluation, overseeing key and card access accountability, implementing policies and procedures in accordance with Residence Life standards, working closely with hall staff, attending monthly DM meetings, and meeting bi-weekly with Coordinators for Desk and Summer Operations (CD/SOs) who serve as the Desk Managers direct supervisor.

 Desk Operations include (but are not limited to) the following:

 - Proper scheduling and record keeping of all hours worked by authorized student employees (Desk Assistants, i.e. DAs).
 Desk Managers will be responsible for submitting time card reports EVERY Thursday and Sunday afternoons and follow any other processes as directed by Residence Life Payroll.

 - Informing the Coordinator for Desk and Summer Operations of staff performance issues and concerns (e.g. letters of warning, terminations, probations, etc.).
-All performance actions must be discussed and approved by the Coordinator for Desk and Summer Operations prior to meeting with staff and distribution of letter.

 - Provide staff development activities on a regular basis to maintain staff camaraderie.

 Desk Managers are expected to assist in all aspects of desk operations as issues or concerns arise.
 This includes covering DA shifts in order to prevent desk closure.
-Please do not hesitate to seek help from the CD/SO or seek appropriate advice from Residence Staff when necessary.